Get exclusive insights about Engineering at Monzo!

 5 top tips on how to prepare for interviews

-3. Align your motivation with the company
+Align your motivation with the company

 The employer will want to know where they fit in with your career progression and goals.
-If they ask what you are passionate about, explain how your passion could take you far in the company and lines up with their aims.
+If they ask what you are passionate about, explain how your passion could take you far in the company and how it lines up with their aims.

-The key to answering motivational questions is to use personal details and properly-researched facts to give an informed, compelling answer that illustrates how you would fit in as part of their team.
+The key to answering motivational questions is to use personal details and properly researched facts to give an informed, compelling answer that illustrates how you would fit in as part of their team.